apoapse1/Librum-for-Skyrim-VR/README.md

  | Vanilla Skyrim | Librum
  | -------------- | ------
  | Character progression happens primarily as you level, and primarily through the allocation of perk points.	  | Character progression occurs through three unrelated aspects of your character: spell/equipment progression, character level, and collected dragon souls.
- | Available equipment and enemies depend exclusively on your level.	| Librum's loot distribution is based on [Morrowloot Ultimate](https://www.nexusmods.com/skyrimspecialedition/mods/3058), and equipment and enemies (with the exception of dragons -- see below) are entirely unleveled.
+ | Available equipment and enemies depend exclusively on your level.	| Librum's loot distribution is based on [Morrowloot Ultimate](https://www.nexusmods.com/skyrimspecialedition/mods/3058), so equipment and enemies (with the exception of dragons -- see below) are entirely unleveled.
+ | Higher level equipment can be made and improved at any time, mitigating any effect of leveled weapons and armor	| Smithing now requires more knowledge than just a perk point; for instance, you need to acquire the _[Ancient Knowledge](http://en.uesp.net/wiki/Skyrim:Powers#Ancient_Knowledge)_ effect to make any Dwarven equipment, and Daedric smithing requires uncovering the secret of its construction.
+Improving equipment is no longer as effective.
  | Available spell tomes depend exclusively on your skill level, but are readily available at spell merchants.	| Spell tomes do not exist, by and large, with the exception of select hand-placed tomes.
 Rather, all spell progression is done through [Spell Research](https://www.nexusmods.com/skyrimspecialedition/mods/20983).
  | Perk points are gained when you level up.	| You do not gain perk points through leveling.
 Using [Souls Do Things 2](https://www.nexusmods.com/skyrimspecialedition/mods/33518), you will have a power to convert one dragon soul to one perk point.
 Leveling will continue to grant you 10 Health, Magicka, or Stamina.
  | Dragon souls are exclusively used to unlock dragon shouts.	| Dragon souls have three purposes.
 They can be used to unlock shouts, they can be used to unlock perk points (as mentioned above), and finally, you will have passive buffs applied depending on the number of unspent souls in your collection.
  | You can level up at any time by opening the Skills menu.	| You must sleep for 8 hours in order to level up, in order to prevent level-ups in dangerous locations.
  | Perks are typically straight buffs to your existing skills, and form the core part of your character's identity.	| Librum uses [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) to mix up perk benefits and to help balance around having only a small handful of perks; a single perk investment in any tree replaces vanilla's "20/40/60/80/100%" improvement perks or "Novice/Apprentice/Adept/Expert/Master" perks.
  | Standing Stones provide moderate benefits to an existing character build, and can be changed at any time.	| Standing Stones entirely change your character's make-up, thanks to [Andromeda](https://www.nexusmods.com/skyrimspecialedition/mods/14910), but they can only be chosen during character creation.
+ | Your race typically gives you a once-a-day power, as well as some moderate resistances.
+Your gender has no effect.	| Through [Race Abilities Enhanced](https://www.nexusmods.com/skyrimspecialedition/mods/23223) and [Genders are Boringly Indistinct](https://www.nexusmods.com/skyrimspecialedition/mods/23145/), your race and gender confer significant passive strengths and weaknesses.
+In particular, certain skills will increase faster than others, and your racial bonuses will improve with your level.

 ### User Interface and Controls
 Librum makes a few changes to the default user interface, to (a) create a unique visual experience and (b) to improve the VR experience.
 For the first point, Librum uses [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604) along with the excellent [Adventurer Theme Mod](https://www.nexusmods.com/skyrimspecialedition/mods/35568) and [Natural Colored Map Markers](https://www.nexusmods.com/skyrimspecialedition/mods/27503) in order to blend a Skyrim-style modern UI with touches of a more Oblivion-style classic visual theme: